paakofiaidoo/paakofiaidoo/README.md

 <br>

-## What i am learning topics for this year ?
+## Learning topics for this year ?

 <br>